 are calculated based on keyword frequency and positioning within each document.

-This booklet has been prepared to help you understand more about testicular cancer.
+This booklet has been prepared to help you understand more about bowel cancer.

 View all resources

 Call or email our experienced cancer nurses for information and support.

 Contact a cancer nurse

 Cancer Council Victoria would like to acknowledge the traditional custodians of the land on which we live and work.
 We would also like to pay respect to the elders past and present and extend that respect to all other Aboriginal people.

 Where cancer starts, how it spreads, common risk factors and symptoms.